danlooo/dggs-data-spec/dggs-data-spec.md

 The parameter `type` MUST be provided in every coordinate conversion call.

-Notes:

-1. The sequence is implemented as a JSON list, because JSON dictionaries are unordered.
+Note: The sequence is implemented as a JSON list, because JSON dictionaries are unordered.

 ## DGGRID coordinate conversion